bingx1/digital-phenotyping/backend/django_site/README.md

 ## Documentation
 The Django documentation and the steps used to generate the project can be found [here](https://docs.djangoproject.com/en/4.0/intro/tutorial01/).

+## System Structure
+### appForeground
+This appliction serve for appforeground related data.
+Corresponding to US001.

 ## Testing
 The Django test case [test](https://docs.djangoproject.com/en/4.0/topics/testing/) is used for this project.
 Run the following command to view the coverage result of the backend tests